CloudLabsAI-Azure/Developing-AI-Applications-with-Azure-AI-Studio/Labs/GettingstartedAll/EX04_Gettingstarted.md

 - **Develop a Flow with LLM and Prompt Tools**: You will learn how to build a flow using LLM and Prompt tools by defining objectives, crafting and refining prompts, and leveraging model outputs to create effective, task-specific AI workflows.

-- **Set Up Evaluation Metrics**: You will learn how to define evaluation criteria, collect human feedback, and analyze model outputs to assess performance, accuracy, and potential biases through a manual evaluation process.
+- **Perform Iterative Prompt Tuning and Variant Comparison**: You will learn how to refine prompts through successive iterations and compare output variants to systematically improve the accuracy, relevance, and effectiveness of model responses.

-- **Set Up Automated Evaluation with Built-in Metrics**: You will learn how to configure automated evaluation using built-in metrics such as accuracy, precision, recall, and F1-score to efficiently measure and monitor model performance.
+- **Optimize Flow Performance for Production**: You will learn how to analyze and refine workflows by identifying bottlenecks, applying best practices, and implementing continuous monitoring to ensure efficient, reliable, and scalable production performance.

 ## Prerequisites